Updated April 27, 2022

 Will TWC be providing opportunities for students to receive the vaccination?

-No, each student must independently obtain the COVID-19 vaccine and be fully vaccinated prior to checking in for their TWC program.
+Each student must independently obtain the COVID-19 vaccine and be fully vaccinated (and boosted, if eligible) prior to checking in for their TWC program.
 Students who become eligible for a booster while enrolled in a TWC program will receive support obtaining their booster shot.

 TWC will follow the guidelines as issued by the United States government for international J-1 Visa holders in respect to requirements for quarantine, vaccinations and testing upon entry into the United States.
 As eligibility for vaccine boosters varies by country, TWC will also work one-on-one with each international student regarding their ability to receive a booster shot and their compliance with our policy.

 Will TWC test students now that students are required to be vaccinated?

 Students may be subject to periodic COVID-19 testing during their stay in TWC’s housing.
 Any student who receives a positive test result will receive support from TWC while they self-isolate, in accordance with CDC guidelines and TWC staff instruction.